 • Feedback Loops: Implement a method for receiving feedback from both staff and clients on the scheduling process.

-• Analyze Patterns: Look for patterns in peak times, no-shows, and cancellations to adjust scheduling practices accordingly.
+• Analyze Patterns: Look for trends in peak times, no‑shows, and cancellations.
+Reporting features in tools like Doodle can help visualize these patterns.

 Schedule a quarterly review of scheduling practices and tools.
-This review should include checking in with key stakeholders and looking at metrics provided by digital scheduling tools to identify areas for improvement.
+This review should include checking in with key stakeholders and looking at metrics provided by your digital scheduling platform to identify areas for improvement.

 Conclusion